How Safe Is Your School's Reopening Plan? Here's What To Look For

 All our experts agree that masks are a vital part of a school's reopening plan.

-Especially "in those situations where they cannot physically distance six feet or more from each other," says Tan.
+Especially "in those situations where they cannot physically distance 6 feet or more from each other," says Tan.
 This advice is in line with the CDC's school reopening guidelines.

-Miller adds, it's critical that teachers and staff wear masks, because "the distance that airborne particles are dispersed is greater for adults than children."
+Miller adds that it's critical that teachers and staff wear masks because "the distance that airborne particles are dispersed is greater for adults than children."
 Some studies suggest adults are more likely to infect children than the other way around.

 But masks aren't optimal for everyone, including anyone with health problems that affect breathing, those interacting with people who are hard of hearing and very young children.
 The CDC suggests schools consider using masks with a see-through covering over the mouth for young students or students with disabilities.